a14n/zengen/README.md

 # ZenGen

-This project provides a [pub transformer](https://www.dartlang.org/tools/pub/glossary.html#transformer) to generate boilerplate code.
+This project provides a _source_gen_ generator to generate boilerplate code.

 This library is inspired from the [project Lombok](http://projectlombok.org) in the Java world.

-## Warning

-Dart file modifications are not **yet** well integrated in the Dart editor.

-If you run a web app use `pub serve` and launch dartium with `localhost:8080` instead of _Run in Dartium_ on your original file.

-If you run a server app launch the built version of your dart file after a `pub build` instead of _Run_ on your original file.

 ## Features